-Date e Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment form of a crossed check.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment form of a crossed check.
 Launched under the second round of the Anti-epidemic Fund, the scheme closed for applications on June 3.
 The vetting of applications is still ongoing.
 June 10 Provided clarifications regarding criteria and scope of coverage for wage support for elderly workers: The government clarified that employers are eligible to apply for wage subsidies in respect of their employees aged 65 or above who have Mandatory Provident Fund (MPF) accounts, even if they have not made any MPF voluntary contributions for these employees.
 If the employer has provided the mature employees' basic salary information to the fund trustee(s), the amount of wage subsidies under the Employment Support Scheme will be calculated based on 50 percent of the basic salaries actually paid to these employees in the specified month.
 The wage cap will be set at HKD 18,000 per month per employee, while the maximum wage subsidy per employee is HKD 9,000 per month.
 The Government estimates that there are about 115,000 employees aged 65 or above, whereas MPF Authority data suggests that about 60,000 mature employees have set up MPF accounts.
 The Employment Support Scheme will be covered by the various sector schemes which have been, or will be launched.
-Together with the 10,000 or so mature employees aged 65 or above will be covered by the warious sector schemes which have been, or will be launched.
-Together with the 10,000 or so mature employees aged 65 or above will be covered by the warious sector schemes which have been, or will be launched.
-Together with the 10,000 or so mature employees aged 65 or above will be covered by the warious sector schemes which have been, or will be launched.
-Together with the 10,000 or so mature employees aged 65 or above will be covered by the measures mentioned June 29 • above.
+Together with the 10,000 or so mature employees under government outsourced contracts whose wages are not affected by the epidemic, in total, more than 110,000 employees aged 65 or above will be covered by the measures mentioned June 29 above.
 Announced salary subsidies for employers who hire graduates and assistant professionals of several sectors: engineering, architectural, surveying, town planning and landscape: 1,750 subsidy places, divided into two groups, will be provided under the new measures.
 (Application period: June 19 to July 18.)
 The first group is applicable to university students studying architecture, surveying, town planning and landscape architecture, and are graduating this year.
-Employers will receive a salary subsidy of HKD 5,610 per month for providing recognised professional training to each employed graduate.
+Employers will receive a salary subsidy of HKD 5,610 per month for providing recognized professional training to each employed graduate.
 Subsidy period is up to 18 months; 500 subsidy places will be provided. • • •